coingrig/coingrig-wallet-generator/README.md

 # @coingrig/wallet-generator

-Blazing ⚡️ Fast BTC an ETH Wallet Generator library for React Native.
+Blazing ⚡️ Fast BTC an ETH Wallet Generator library for React Native, Android and iOS.
 This is a high performant native library written in GO.

 Todo: